kubernetes/kops/docs/cluster_spec.md

 ### Configure a Flex Volume plugin directory
 An optional flag can be provided within the KubeletSpec to set a volume plugin directory (must be accessible for read/write operations), which is additionally provided to the Controller Manager and mounted in accordingly.

-Kops will set this for you based off the Operating System in use:
+kOps will set this for you based off the Operating System in use:
 - ContainerOS: `/home/kubernetes/flexvolume/`
 - Flatcar: `/var/lib/kubelet/volumeplugins/`
 - Default (in-line with upstream k8s): `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/`